 Instructions

-- Set your slow cooker to low (six hours) or high (3-4 hours) and toss in the ham hocks, chicken stock, water, snapped green beans, garlic, onion, kosher salt, black pepper, and red pepper flakes and vinegar, if using.
+• Set your slow cooker to low (8+ hours) or high (6-8 hours) and toss in the ham hocks, chicken stock, snapped green beans, garlic powder, onion, kosher salt, black pepper, red pepper flakes, and red vinegar.
+Stir well.

-- Stir to make sure all the spices are mixed into the chicken stock.
-Secure the top of the slow cooker and let the green beans cook until the ham hocks are fork tender.
+• Secure the top of the slow cooker and let the green beans cook until the ham hocks are fork tender and can fall apart.

 Notes